Skip to main content

 Extenuating circumstances

-To support students impacted by these events we have amended our Extenuating Circumstances policy, to assist with assessment completion and submission.
+To support students impacted by the ongoing conflict in the Middle East we have amended our Extenuating Circumstances policy, to assist with assessment completion and submission.
 Claims for Extenuating Circumstances related to the ongoing situation will be accepted for affected students.
-This applies to all assessments due to take place this semester, i.e. from 18 September to 15 December 2023.
+This applies to all assessments due to take place during academic year 2024/2025.

 To make the process as straightforward as possible, we will treat this like a self-certified claim for Extenuating Circumstances, i.e. not requiring supporting documentary evidence.
 However, please do not submit your claim as self-certified but rather include, as your evidence, a simple statement that you have been affected by these events.
 This will ensure that this unforeseeable situation does not count as one of your three permitted self-certified claims for the year.

 Your academic School or Institute will review the claim before approval with your student record.
-If you have a recorded link to Israel or Palestine in your record, the claim will be approved.
-In other cases your School/Institute may contact you for some additional details, but will keep this minimal.
-(If you would like to include any additional details within your claim, please do so.)
+If you have a recorded link to Israel, Palestine or Lebanon in your record, the claim will be approved.
+In other cases your School/Institute may contact you for some additional details, but will keep this minimal (if you would like to include any additional details within your claim, please do so).

 General information on Extenuating Circumstances, including how to submit a claim, is available on our dedicated webpage.